semeniuta/alexsm-hugo/content/blog/2023-07-09-cpp-ranges-views-examples.md

 comments: true
 math: true
 slug: cpp-ranges-views-examples
-summary: "Useful examples with ranges and views, allowing for more functional style of C++ code."
+summary: "Useful examples with ranges and views, allowing for more functional style of C++ code"
 date: "2023-07-09"
 tags: [c++, programming]
 ---